What is lower back pain?

 -

-Low back pain: This is felt in the lower back, usually in the middle or side area.
-It may extend to the buttocks or legs.
+Lower back pain: It is felt in the lower back, usually in the middle or side.
+It can extend to the buttocks or legs.

-- Kidney pain: This is located on one or both sides of the back, just below the ribs.
+- Kidney pain: Located on one or both sides of the back, just below the ribs.
 It may radiate to the abdomen, groin, or upper thigh.

 Characteristics of pain:

-- Low back pain: May be sharp or dull, constant or intermittent.
-Often worsens with movement or physical activity.
+- Lower back pain: It can be sharp or dull, constant or intermittent.
+It often worsens with movement or physical activity.

-- Kidney pain: This is a deep, constant pain that is not affected by movement.
-It can be intensified by pressing on the area where the kidneys are located.
+- Kidney pain: This is a deep, constant pain that isn't affected by movement.
+It can be intensified by applying pressure to the kidney area.

 Associated symptoms:

-- Low back pain: Stiffness, muscle spasms, and in some cases, pain radiating to the legs.
+- Lower back pain: Stiffness, muscle spasms, and in some cases, pain radiating to the legs.

 Causes: